alexgo-io/alexlab-doc/product-features/token-swaps/key-concepts.md

 ### Target Token

-Also know as the "quoted token", this is the token you will receive in the swap transaction in exchange for the base token.
+Also known as the "quoted token", this is the token you will receive in the swap transaction in exchange for the base token.

 ### Exchange Rate

 The exchange rate determines how many target tokens you would receive for one base token.
-On ALEX DEX, this rate is algoritmically determined by the ALEX Automated Market Maker (AMM) protocol and is updated after each swap.
+On ALEX DEX, this rate is algorithmically determined by the [ALEX Automated Market Maker (AMM)](../../detailed-information/alexs-automated-market-maker-amm.md) protocol and is updated after each swap.

 ### Swap Fee